 Factors Affecting the Time of Supply

-• Earliest of Invoice Issue Date, Due Date for Issue of Invoice, or Receipt of Advance Payment: GST laws stipulate that the time of supply for services is the earliest date when either the invoice is issued, the invoice is due, or advance payment is received.
-This criterion ensures that the tax liability is established at the earliest possible financial interaction between the service provider and the recipient.
+GST laws stipulate that the time of supply for services is the earliest of three events: invoice issuance, the invoice due date, or the receipt of advance payment.
+Therefore, it ensures that tax liability arises at the earliest financial interaction between the service provider and the recipient.

-• Regular Billing Cycles or Invoicing Periods: For services billed on a regular cycle (like monthly or quarterly), each billing period’s end typically marks the time of supply.
-This system is common in subscription-based models or long-term contracts with periodic payments.
+For services billed on a regular cycle, such as monthly or quarterly, each billing period’s end typically marks the time of supply.
+Consequently, this system is common in subscription-based models or long-term contracts with periodic payments.

-• Contractual Terms Governing Service Delivery Timelines: The time of supply can also depend on the contractual terms, especially in tailor-made service arrangements.
-Contracts often specify billing schedules and service delivery timelines, which play a key role in determining the time of supply for GST.
+The time of supply may also depend on contractual terms, particularly in customized service arrangements.
+Contracts often specify billing schedules and service delivery timelines, which determine the time of supply for GST.

-• Completion of All Agreed-upon Services: In comprehensive service contracts, the completion of all agreed-upon services often signals the final time of supply.
-This is crucial for projects where multiple services are bundled together under a single contract.
+In comprehensive service contracts, the completion of all agreed-upon services often signals the final time of supply.
+This is crucial for projects where businesses bundle multiple services together under a single contract.

 Practical Implications